adam-mcdaniel/game-of-life/README.md

 <li>Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.</li>
 </ol>

-<i><b>However</i></b>, most people just get the minimal, barebones simulation working on a glider or a few other patterns before finishing up the project, and more importantly, we only ever learn how to implement the Game on a statically sized grid.
+When making a Game of Life simulator, though, most people just get the minimal, barebones simulation working on a glider or a few other patterns before finishing up the project, and more importantly, we only ever learn how to implement the Game on a <i>statically sized grid</i>.
 How do the more complicated simulators on the internet support <i><b>theoretically infinitely sized worlds🧫???</i></b>

 Thinking about this got me curious, so I took a stab at it myself and I think I did an okay job!
 </div>